 It can be very tiring living out of your comfort zone for too long though, so bring some things from home like your favorite travel snacks and movie or a blanket that can bring you back down when you need it.
 Making friends will also help you feel more comfortable in a totally new culture — find ways to connect with your ILP group so you have a solid support system to help you through the tough times on your trip.

 Want to become an ILP volunteer?
-Go ahead and send in an application (it's easy, I promise)!
-That green button will get you started.
+Go ahead and send in an application.